Security-Engineering-Lab/Azure-Internship-Capstone-Project/learning-paths/startup/Guided-project–build-a-sample-app-to-evaluate-microsoft-entra-external-ID-for-seamless-and-secure-sign-up-and-sign-in-for-consumers-and-business-customers.md

 In this module, you'll practice how to:
 - Build a branded, seamless, and secure sign-up and sign-in experiences for your web application
 - Assess Microsoft Entra External ID identity provider capabilities against consumer and business customer needs

+#### Prerequisites
+- An Azure subscription and Azure account
+- If you don’t have any Azure subscriptions, you can create a free trial tenant using your existing Outlook or Hotmail account, or GitHub or personal email address (you’ll be prompted to create an Outlook account with your GitHub or personal email)
+- (Optional) The latest version of Visual Studio Code
+- (Optional) The latest version of PowerShell